Sciatica Doctors

 Diagnostic Imaging

 We employ state-of-the-art diagnostic imaging techniques to visualize your spinal structures.
 These may include X-rays to show the alignment of your vertebrae and whether you have a herniated disc or bone spurs.
-In some cases, we may use MRI (Magnetic Resonance Imaging) or CT (Computed Tomography) scans to provide detailed images of your spine, helping us identify any abnormalities causing your Sciatica.
+In some cases, we might use magnetic resonance imaging or computed tomography scans to provide detailed images of your spine, helping us identify any abnormalities causing your sciatica.

 Nerve Tests

-If necessary, nerve tests such as Electromyography (EMG) may be performed.
+If necessary, nerve tests such as electromyography will be performed.
 This test measures the electrical impulses produced by the nerves and the responses of your muscles.
-It can help confirm whether you have Sciatica and pinpoint the affected nerves.
+It can help confirm whether you have sciatica and pinpoint the affected nerves.

 Diagnostic Nerve Blocks